 - Post on Twitter and Facebook.
 Invite people to share your post and use hashtags to gain traction.

-- Make your local university/ college, arts/cultural centre, library and bookshop aware of your existence and leave posters for them to put up on their notice boards.
+- Make your local university/ college/ arts or cultural centre, library and bookshop aware of your existence and leave posters for them to put up on their notice boards.

-- Attend literary festivals or writers’ retreats and get talking to people.
+- Attend book and literary festivals, writing workshops or writers’ retreats and get talking to people.

-The most important qualities that a venue must have are: that it is available on a regular basis, that you can relax, that it is reasonably quiet so that you can concentrate/read aloud without interruption, that it is cheap/free of charge.
-Your options are:
+The most important qualities that a venue must have are: that it is available on a regular basis, that you can relax, that you have a level of privacy that your members are comfortable with, that it is reasonably quiet so that you can concentrate/read aloud without interruption, that it is cheap/free of charge.

 - Writers’/ Arts/ Cultural centres

 - Members’ homes (on a rotational basis)

 - Quiet cafes/pub lounges/hotel lobbies (ask permission in advance, and offer to purchase beverages/ food)

 - Pay-as-you-go social or working spaces.
 For example, in Dublin, we have a place called The Clockwork Door and they charge really reasonable rates for renting a room for a specific length of time.
 The charge includes coffee, biscuits etc.